Picturesque rides between traditional Porto and romantic Lisbon

 For this stage, you must not miss visiting the small town of Costa Nova, with its picturesque town centre of multi-coloured striped houses; if you have time take a ride on a Moliceiro, the hand painted wooden boats used for gathering seaweed.
 Travel through the channels of the “Portuguese Venice” in one of the beautiful Moliceiros boats and let yourself be seduced by the typical pastry of Aveiro, a delight for both the senses and the eyes.
 As an option, take part of a workshop and learn how to do it!
 The best part is you can eat it at the end.
 Also visit the salt pans and enjoy the properties of sea salt on the skin, after putting your feet in the small reservoirs.
 Dance next to the salt pans and feel the wind on your face.
 Your bike tour for today is a pleasant ride of 49 kms, through the Protected Natural Reserve of the São Jacinto dunes.

 Today you leave the enchanting city of Aveiro, in the direction of Figueira da Foz.
 Ride quietly along the canal that gives the city the name "Portuguese Venice".
 Enjoy nature with a beautiful ride through green fields.
 Reach Mira and observe the golden effect of the sunshine on the sand, the sea, the vegetation and the brightness of the contrasting colors of the landscape.
 Be sure to visit the fantastic fishing village of Praia de Mira and discover the typical colorful wooden houses they call "palheiros".
 Indulge yourself with the fantastic gastronomic specialties made with fresh fish that you can find here.
 Stroll past the beautiful lagoon of Mira and enjoy its natural landscape.
-Surrounded by preserved dunes, the picturesque and tranquil village of Praia da Tocha has a huge golden sand beach that extends to the north.
-Also known for its amazing golden sandy beach, Figueira da Foz is the ideal destination to rest and maybe to dream.
+Also known for its amazing golden sandy beach, Transfer from Mira.

 In stage this you will meet the Portuguese silver coast.
 You’ll be riding between long beaches and a big pine forest that makes you feel in the wilderness.
 This pine forest planted in the 15th century served to supply the naval construction during the Portuguese discoveries.
 Today is an immense forest, perfect for nature activities and home to many kinds of wildlife.
 The ride takes place in a cycleway that follows a road called Estrada Atlântica (Atlantic Road).
 You may stop at Praia da Tocha to admire the palheiros (typical wooden fishermen houses) that make this a very picturesque spot in the coast.
 São Pedro de Moel, is one of the most beautiful beaches of the Portuguese coast, with an excellent location in a clearing of the Pinhal de Leiria.
 Famous for surfing, this is a splendid beach, with tasteful and aristocratic atmosphere, limited to the north by steep rocks and to the south by a small stream.
 Explore the beauty of the sea and practice deep sea fishing near the lighthouse, as there are cliffs that attract several species of fish, such as sea bass, and goldfish.